George III: Slavery

-On 7 November 1775, during the American War of Independence, John Murray, Lord Dunmore, issued a proclamation that freed slaves of Rebel masters who would enlist to put down the colonial rebellion.
+On 7 November 1775, during the American War of Independence, John Murray, 4th Earl of Dunmore, issued a proclamation that offered freedom to the slaves of rebel masters if they enlisted to put down the colonial rebellion.
 Dunmore was the last Royal Governor of Virginia, appointed by King George III in July 1771.
 Dunmore's Proclamation inspired slaves to escape from captivity and fight for the British.
 On 30 June 1779, George III's Commanding General Henry Clinton broadened Dunmore's proclamation with his Philipsburg Proclamation.
-For all colonial slaves who fled their Rebel masters, Clinton forbade their recapture and resale, giving them protection by the British military.
+For all colonial slaves who fled their rebel masters, Clinton forbade their recapture and resale, giving them protection by the British military.
 Approximately 20,000 freed slaves joined the British, fighting for George III.
 In 1783, given British certificates of freedom, 3,000 former slaves, including their families, settled in Nova Scotia.

-Between 1791 and 1800, almost 400,000 Africans were shipped to the Americas, by 1,340 slaving voyages, mounted from British ports, including Liverpool and Bristol.
-On 25 March 1807 George III signed into law An Act for the Abolition of the Slave Trade, under which the transatlantic slave trade was banned in the British Empire.
+Between 1791 and 1800, almost 400,000 Africans were shipped to the Americas by 1,340 slaving voyages mounted from British ports.
+On 25 March 1807, George III signed into law An Act for the Abolition of the Slave Trade, under which the transatlantic slave trade was banned in the British Empire.